spec-first/swagger_ui_bundle/README.rst

 You may wish to override some of the configuration variables.
 Included is a jinaj2 templated file where you can modify these parameters.
-You can chose to add another route to render this template with your desired configuration like so:
+You can add another route to render this template with your desired configuration like so:

 .. code-block:: python